How to Wash Sweaters and Knitwear

 Pop-Up Dryer

 We're almost there!
-Once your knitwear is damp, gently slide the flat Pop-Up Dryer between your item and the grid towel.
+Once your knitwear is damp, gently slide the flat Pop-up Dryer between your item and the Check Your Gauge Cloth.
 Then you may buckle the straps so air can flow underneath the garment without having to flip it.
-And viola!
+And violà!
 Just like that you've completed blocking or washing your knitwear properly.
 It will thank you tenfold, we promise.

 Comments